viant/endly/README.md

 ## Motivation

-This library was developed to enable simple automated declarative end to end functional testing for web application developed in any language.
+This library was developed in go lang to enable simple automated declarative end to end functional testing for web application developed in any language.

 It addresses all aspect of testing automation namely: